Sept. 2, 2014 --- Crater Lake:

 I love this road sign.

-About 9 months of the year this northern entrance is closed due to snow.
-Winter weather starts to close the Rim Drive in October or November.
+9 months of the year this northern entrance is closed due to snow.

 During the winter, the north entrance is only open to skiers and snowmobiles.